slecrom/ENS_HTS_2025/docs/RNAseq/RNAseq.md

 1. Connect to Rstudio server of the IFB

-Look at the [tutorial on how to connect to IFB-core Rstudio server](../IFBrstudio.md) to see how to proceed.
+Look at the [tutorial on how to connect to IFB-core Rstudio](../IFBjupyterhub.md) to see how to proceed.

 &nbsp;
 2. Save the working notebook in your personal environment

-- In "*File > Open File...*" enter the path `/shared/projects/form_2022_23/data/rnaseq/DEseq2.Rmd` to open the notebook containing all the code needed for the practical
+- In "*File > Open File...*" enter the path `/shared/projects/2319_ens_hts/data/rnaseq/DEseq2.Rmd` to open the notebook containing all the code needed for the practical
 - Save it into your personal folder on your IFB account using "*File > Save As*" with the following path `/shared/ifbstor1/home/your_login`

 &nbsp;